MoneroKon/website/policy.md

 ### Photo Policy

 Ask before snapping, all persons in a photo/video must have explicitly given consent to be photographed/recorded.
 As such, please avoid taking photos/video of large crowds, audience, or workshop participants.

+### Chat Moderation

+Chat moderation policy is primarily based on Libera.Chat’s Network Policies/Guidelines and Matrix Code of Conduct.
+The policy can be found [here](https://github.com/MoneroKon/meta/blob/main/policies/chat-mod.md).

+### Sponsor Policy

+To ensure clarity and openness in the sponsorship selection process, we have formalized apolicy, which be found [here](https://github.com/MoneroKon/meta/blob/main/policies/sponsorship-policy.md).

+### Privacy Policy

+We aim to minimize the personal data we need to collect to process orders and communicate event updates.
+We delete the data as soon as the event is over.
+More details can be found [here](https://github.com/MoneroKon/meta/blob/main/policies/privacy-policy.md).